Coding-Polaris/collidr/DEVELOPMENT.md

 Extensive wrestling with FactoryBot, RSpec, and Wisper has left me effectively paralyzed and unable to actually develop features, at least with TDD and low coupling.
 While I'm certain they're the right tools for the job, the opacity of the errors I'm getting is preventing me from moving forward.

-This led me to remove my intial vision (SaveableBroadcaster) of having models announce signups/changes etc. to some central hub and having them be picked up by other models listening for specific events.
+This led me to remove my intial vision (SaveableBroadcaster) of having models announce signups/changes etc. to some central hub and having them be picked up by logger as well as other models listening for specific events.

 Perhaps the best way forward is with something new, or at least easier to digest.